 Coloured Hard Hats Introduced To Improve Site Safety

-A new regime of coloured hard hats is set to be introduced in 2017.
-Highway maintenance and construction site workers will now have to follow this procedure in an effort to make sites safer.
+The construction industry has introduced a new regime of coloured hard hats.
+Highway maintenance and construction site workers will now have to follow this procedure to make sites safer.

 Operatives will now wear white hats, as well as managers of the client.
 The black will go to Site Supervisors and green and yellow hats will be completely removed from highway maintenance.
 Slinger / Signallers will wear orange and site visitors or inexperienced persons will wear blue.

 The changes have been introduced as an effort to recognise best practice and improve standards.
 Costs would also be reduced because firms would no longer have to buy a range of coloured hard hats for different jobs.

 In some situations, a site might be too small for the process to work effectively.
 In this instance, the workers will all wear the white helmet.